Themes in Nazi propaganda: Jews

 With this, teachers were informed, the logic of the Nuremberg Laws will be easy to explain.

 This time also saw a vast increase in antisemitic popular culture; not bearing the overt stamp of Nazi approval, it was regarded as more objective than Ministry of Propaganda information.
 Even children's books such as Der Giftpilz promoted antisemitism.
 Academics, in view of increasing Nazi pressure, produced reams of "racial science" to demonstrate the differences between Jews and Germans, frequently ignoring all other races.
 In books, the measures were presented as reasonable and even self-defense.
 Das Schwarze Korps increased the harshness of its tone toward Jews, in order to prepare the SS for racial war.
 This element could also appear in other propaganda in which it was not the centerpiece.
 The villains of Hans Westmar were not only Communists but Jews as well.

 This, however, did not reach the pitch of later propaganda, after the war.
 Goebbels, despite his personal racism, approved only two comedies and one historical drama with overt antisemitism.
 Newsreels contained no references to Jews.
 Propaganda aimed at women as bulwarks against racial degeneration lay heavy emphasis on their role in protecting racial purity without indulging in the antisemitism of Mein Kampf or Der Stürmer.
 Gerhard Wagner, at the 1936 Nuremberg Rally, discussed the racial law more in terms of the pure and growing race than the evil of the Jews.
 A 1938 pamphlet urging support for Hitler in the referendum detailed Nazi accomplishments with no mention of antisemitism.
 This reflected a desire to subtly present their racial doctrines, as apparently objective science.
 The ground was laid for later antisemitic works by heavy emphasis on the ethnic chauvinism.
 Hitler made only three overtly antisemitic speeches between seizing power and the war, but included various cryptic comments about Jews that the hardcode Nazis knew meant he had not abandoned the beliefs.
 Antisemitic propaganda was in particularly suppressed during the Olympics, when Der Stürmer was not allowed to be sold on the streets.

-In 1939, Hitler's January 30 speech opened with praise for the flowering of the German people, but went on to declare that whatever was detrimental to the people could not be ethical, and to threaten Jews as the authors of any coming war.
+Hitler gave a speech on January 30 1939 which opened with praise for the flowering of the German people, but went on to declare his prophecy, “If international finance Jewry inside and outside Europe should succeed in plunging the nations once more into a world war, the result will be not the Bolshevization of the earth and thereby the victory of Jewry, but the annihilation of the Jewish race in Europe.”
 In 1942, newspapers quoted Hitler as saying that his "prediction" was being realized.